Skillmeter/API/IntegrationScenario.md

 ## 1. Configure your Skillmeter account
 ### Personalize your company's test center page
-This is the first step you need to take after you set up your account with Skillmeter.
+This is the first step you need to take after you set up your account with Skillmeter (https://skillmeter.com).
 Personalize your company's test center page with your logo and links to your website and social channels.

 ### Create tests
 Then create/set-up one or more tests in the test section.
 You have different options to parametrize your tests and you can add a wide variety of question types.